codemonkey1101/module-5/README.md

 - 0    1128  ( 60.06% )
 - 1     750  ( 39.94% )

-When comparing parents vs non-parents, the parents accepted these types of coupons on ~40% of the time vs ~60% by non-parents (as shown in the following bar chart).
+When comparing parents vs non-parents, the parents accepted these types of coupons ~40% of the time vs ~60% by non-parents (as shown in the following bar chart).

 ![image](images/accepted_rest_less20_coupons_for_parents_and_non_parents_by_age.png)

 For that reason I focused mainly on the non-parents in this effort.

-It was observed that younger men, between the age of 21 and 30, tended to accept the coupons regardless if they were alone or with an adult passanger.
+It was observed that younger men, between the age of 21 and 30, tended to accept the coupons far more often then their older counter parts, regardless if they were alone or with an adult passanger.
 However, women within that same age group perferred to eat out with an adult companion (or passanger that was not a child).

 ![image](images/accepted_rest_less20_coupons_for_pass_w_non_parents_by_age.png)